pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 The operator upgrades the main statefulset first, and then upgrades the statefulset in the order of statefulset slice.

+The operator should add validation to CRD using [`admission webhooks`](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks).

+The operator does not allow modification of the `name` of statefulset, it should return an error to the user if the he is trying to change the `name` of the statefulset,

 ### Scale In/Out:

 Like the Upgrade section, the user can sale in/out all the statefulsets at the same time, operator will only scale in/out one Pod at a time.